stevearc/stevearc.github.io/_drafts/pyramid_duh.md

         raise HTTPBadRequest("Malformed birthdate or metadata")
 {% endhighlight %}

-Wow...isn't that ugly.
+That is just *all kinds* of ugly.
 And passing up a dict for `metadata` is more complicated than it seems.
 If you send up application/json, you can't use `request.params`, you have to use `request.json_body()`.
 If you json-encode the argument, you now have to json-decode it like in the example above.